 Water intoxication is a risk when drinking excessive amounts of water, although drinking eight glasses a day probably won't put you at risk of this.
 An article in the Journal of Clinical Pathology (opens in new tab) indicates that symptoms of water intoxication include disorientation, nausea and sometimes vomiting.
 Having too much water in your body can lead to low sodium levels, known as hyponatraemia, which can lead to coma and even death if untreated.

 Related: How long can a person survive without water?

 Dr. Rebecca Breslow is a physician, researcher, and writer.
 A graduate of Yale University, she did her medical training at Harvard Medical School, Brigham and Women’s Hospital, and Boston Children’s Hospital.
 She was a practicing physician in academic medicine for 17 years, during which time she authored numerous publications for academic and lay audiences.
 Currently, she focuses on freelance medical writing and editing to help make medical, health, and wellness information accessible to a broad audience.

 There's no dispute that water is crucial to a healthy life (or any life at all, for that matter).
-And yet, there's little scientific consensus about the exact amount of the stuff an individual should consume each day.
-So how much water do you actually need to drink to be healthy?
+And yet, there's little scientific consensus about the exact amount of the stuff an individual should consume each day, as it is so personal and dependent on other lifestyle factors.